OctakoPy/Alpha-Rhythm/README.md

 I developed this project using Bolt AI.
 It is pretty crazy that it took me just a week (about 15 minutes/day) to get the fundamental gameplay working, then one more week for some tweaking and adjustments.
 This was also my first foray into Typescript, React and Supabase integration.

+If you haven't tried it out, the game is hosted here: https://alpha-rhythm.pages.dev/

 # Gameplay

 • Type words that start with the shown letter